NYU-CSO/recitation/r1/README.md

 clean:
 	rm -f foo.o foo
 ```
-*Question*  type `make`, what is the order of the commands being run? why?
+**Question**  type `make`, what is the order of the commands being run? why?

-To make writing such rules more succinct, you use variables and do [https://www.gnu.org/software/make/manual/html_node/Pattern-Match.html](pattern matching)in Makefile.
+To make writing such rules more succinct, you use variables and do [pattern matching]([https://www.gnu.org/software/make/manual/html_node/Pattern-Match.html)in Makefile.
 - Define variables as `FILES:=file1 file2`, use it later as `$FILES`

 There are several important [automatic variables](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html).
 -`$@` (target name)
 -`$^` (name of all pre-requisites, i.e. dependencies)